Kowallskiy/First_Data_Analysis/README.md

 sns.regplot(y=world_data_gdp.loc[:, "GDP"], x=world_data_gdp.loc[:, "Total tax rate"])
 ```
 > This visual representation highlights an intriguing observation - a positive correlation exists between higher taxation rates and greater GDP.
 However, it's essential to note that this regplot doesn't clarify whether higher taxation rates drive greater GDP or vice versa.
-Further analysis is imperative to decipher the causative factors underlying this relationship.
+Further analysis is imperative to decipher the factors underlying this relationship.
+>
 ![](7.png)

 In addition to taxation, I sought to explore another pivotal relationship - that between GDP and life expectancy.
 This correlation often reflects the quality of life and overall well-being within an economy: